Corporate bond: Derivatives

 The most common derivative of corporate bonds is called a credit default swap (CDS), which is a contract between two parties that provides a synthetic exposure with similar risks to owning the bond.
-The bond that the CDS is based on is called the reference entity, and the difference between the credit spread of the bond and the spread of the CDS is called the bond-CDS basis.
+The bond that the CDS is based on is called the reference entity, and the difference between the credit spread of the bond and the spread of the CDS is called the bond–CDS basis.

 Risk analysis

 Default risk

 Compared to government bonds, corporate bonds generally have a higher risk of default.
 This risk depends on the particular corporation issuing the bond, the current market conditions and governments to which the bond issuer is being compared and the rating of the company.
 Corporate bond holders are compensated for this risk by receiving a higher yield than government bonds.
-The difference in yield — called credit spread — reflects the higher probability of default, the expected loss in the event of default, and may also reflect liquidity and risk premiums; see Bond credit rating, High-yield debt.
+The difference in yield—called credit spread—reflects the higher probability of default, the expected loss in the event of default, and may also reflect liquidity and risk premiums; see Bond credit rating, High-yield debt.

 Other risks

 In addition to default risk, as outlined above, there are other risks for which corporate bondholders expect to be compensated through an increased credit spread.
-This explains, for example, the Option Adjusted Spread on a Ginnie Mae MBS relative to the Treasury curve.
+This explains, for example, the Option Adjusted Spread on a Ginnie Mae mortgage backed security relative to the Treasury curve.